slimtoolkit/slim/README.md

 Creating small containers requires a lot of voodoo magic and it can be pretty painful.
 You shouldn't have to throw away your tools and your workflow to have skinny containers.
 Using Docker should be easy.

 `docker-slim` is a magic diet pill for your containers :) It will use static and dynamic analysis to create a skinny container for your app.

+## WIP

+Python 3 is not supported yet (resolving issues with pycache behavior in Python 3).

 ## NEW